Is Your Pain From a Pinched Nerve?

 Located in the middle back/rib cage area is the thoracic spine.
 A pinched nerve in this area of the spine is often due to a bulging or herniated disc or spinal stenosis.
 Symptoms from a pinched nerve in the thoracic spine can be felt in the shoulder blades, upper abdomen, and chest.

-It's possible that patients will experience pain they wouldn't normally associate with a pinched nerve, such as diaphragm or kidney pain, or tingling around the rib cage.
+It's possible that patients will experience pain they wouldn't normally associate with a pinched nerve, such as diaphragm or kidney pain or tingling around the rib cage.
 Some even mistake those feelings for pneumonia, an anxiety attack, or a heart attack.
-If those conditions are ruled out and you are still experiencing symptoms, consider that a pinched nerve in the thoracic spine may be to blame.
+If those conditions are ruled out and you are still experiencing symptoms, a pinched nerve in the thoracic spine may be to blame, and a visit to your chiropractor could be beneficial to your health.

 The lumbar spine is the lowest portion of the back.
-The sciatica, one of the most common areas to experience a pinched nerve, is located in the lumbar spine.
+The sciatic nerve is located in the lumbar spine and is one of the most likely to become pinched.
 Pinched nerves in this area of the spine can cause pain in the buttocks that can be felt down the legs and even into the feet and toes.
-They can also cause discomfort and pain in the lower back and hips.
+They can also cause discomfort and pain in the lower back and hips, making it difficult to get a good night’s sleep.

 Sciatica causes numbness, tingling, and searing or throbbing pain.
-It occurs when the large sciatic nerve is pinched, either by the piniformis muscle of the buttocks or by a disc.
-No matter the cause, you may experience weakness in the legs and even trouble walking.
+It occurs when the large sciatic nerve is pinched, either by the piriformis muscle of the buttocks or by a disc.
+No matter the cause, you may experience weakness in the legs, trouble walking, and difficulty falling asleep.

 Some nerve pain issues will cause you to compensate for the pain by changing your gait, skipping movement altogether, or shortening your range of motion.
 These adjustments may seem slight, but they can lead to compensatory muscle imbalances and injuries.
-Additionally, you may start to experience the ill effects of a sedentary lifestyle, including weight gain, poor stamina, and the increased risk of chronic disease.
+Additionally, you may start to experience the negative effects of a sedentary lifestyle, including weight gain, poor stamina, and an increased risk of chronic disease.

-If you think you might be suffering from a pinched nerve or are experiencing pain that doesn't resolve, give us a call today.
+If you think you might be suffering from a pinched nerve or are experiencing pain that doesn't resolve, contact the team at Williamsburg Chiropractic today.
 Don't cover up the symptoms with over-the-counter medications and compromised movements.
 We can help you free up those nerves so they can function as they should!

 Hear From Our Patients